Loss of Use Coverage: What Home Insurance Pays for Temporary Housing

 What Is Loss of Use Coverage (Coverage D)?

-Loss of use coverage — officially known as Coverage D on a standard homeowners policy — is the part of your home insurance that pays for additional living expenses (ALE) when a covered loss makes your home temporarily uninhabitable.
+Loss of use coverage, officially known as Coverage D on a standard homeowners policy, is the part of your home insurance that pays for additional living expenses (ALE) when a covered loss makes your home temporarily uninhabitable.
 Think of it as your financial safety net while contractors repair your house after a fire, a severe windstorm, or a burst pipe.

 The key word here is additional.
 Coverage D doesn't reimburse what you were already spending before the loss.
 It covers the extra costs you now face because you can no longer live in your home.
 If your weekly grocery bill was $250 but you're now spending $500 on restaurant meals because you have no kitchen access, your insurer may reimburse the $250 difference.

 This coverage is standard in most homeowners, renters, and condo insurance policies and is typically activated automatically once a qualifying covered claim is filed.
+Learn more about what home insurance doesn't cover so you know exactly which losses can trigger Coverage D.

 Pincher's Pro Tip

-Keep 3–6 months of utility and grocery receipts.
-These establish your pre-loss baseline, which your insurer will use to calculate the additional amount they owe you — potentially worth thousands of dollars in reimbursements.
+Keep 3-6 months of utility and grocery receipts.
+These establish your pre-loss baseline, which your insurer will use to calculate the additional amount they owe you, potentially worth thousands of dollars in reimbursements.

 When Does Loss of Use Coverage Apply?